HackYourFuture-CPH/dotnet-masterclass/README.md

 📅 🏬 Agenda & Location

-The masterclass is planned to be 8 weeks on Tuesdays from 6PM to 9PM starting from the 22nd of February.
+The masterclass is planned to be 8 weeks on Tuesdays from 6PM to 9PM starting from the 21st of February.

-- 22 February,
+- 21 February,
-- 1 March,
+- 28 February,
-- 8 March,
+- 7 March,
-- 15 March,
+- 14 March,
-- 22 March,
+- 21 March,
-- 29 March,
+- 28 March,
-- 5 April,
+- 4 April,
-- 12 April
+- 11 April

 The location of Visma office https://goo.gl/maps/CoSc7qcE1L1ujjXk9 Gærtorvet 1-5, 1799 København V